TheAirship/LoggrJack/README.md

 `$ python LoggerJack.py -l [path_to_log_file] -m [path_to_MaxMind_mmdb_file] -f user -d "barneyfife@foo.com" -vvv`

 Some Office 365 logs include events that are benign and only clutter the log, such as FaultDomainRedirect.
-You may also want to exclude RFC 1918 private addresses from logging output.
-You can do all of that with the -g parameter.
+You can do that with the -g parameter.

 `$ python LoggerJack.py -l [path_to_log_file] -m [path_to_MaxMind_mmdb_file] -g`